Benefits of Word of Mouth Marketing

 - Digital Media Platforms

 People want products from trusted companies, but they may be skeptical of professional ads (because they just don’t stop).
 Instead, they prefer to consider recommendations and reviews from other existing customers or even brand ambassadors.
-When a product has a track record of being reliable, consumers feel comfortable purchasing it.
+When a product has a track record of being reliable, consumers feel comfortable with their purchasing decision.

 This comfort is mutually exclusive to trust.
 And trust sells.